dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 <a name="weight"></a>
 + **Weight**<br>

 A vector of the same shape as the dependent variable representing the weights of the individual datapoints.
 Weights by nature are non-negative. <br>
-Weights are defined such that a point with weight, w, is equivalent to having that same point w times .<br>
+Weights are defined such that a point with weight, w, is equivalent to having  that same point w times .
+This concept is extended to non-integral values of the weights.<br>
+Weights can sometimes be derived from the standard deviations in a previous calculation.
+In that case the weights should be set to the inverse squares of the stdevs.
+However weights do not need to be inverse variances; they can also be derived in other ways.
+One specially usefull feature of the use of weights, is that some weights might be set to zero, causing those points not to contribute at all to the fit.<br>
+As weights are obviously more flexible that standard deviations, weights are preferred in BayesicFitting, throughout.
 Size = N.

 <a name="model"></a>